morassman/process-palette/README.md

 will show the values of `filePath` and `projectPath` respectively.

+Another way is to simply `echo` them as shown in the [example][2f6a8e37].

 Keep in mind that the `arguments` property is an array of strings.
-Adding variables to arguments should therefore be done such as
+Adding variables to arguments should therefore be done as such:

 ```json
 "arguments" : ["{fileNameExt}", "{selection}"]
 ```

-in order to pass the file name and the currently selected text as arguments to the command.
+## Known Issues
+### Background Processes
+Process Palette considers its process to be completed only when all commands have finished executing.
+For instance, if a command is executed with an `&` appended then Process Palette will continue to handle the output produced by it until the child process spawned by that command exits.

+This in itself is not a major problem.
+The issue is that Process Palette currently cannot kill child processes that are executed in this way.
+If the command executed with `&` opens a window then closing the window will allow the parent process to complete, but if it doesn't then one will have to kill the process by whatever means your OS allows.